revanza-git/portal-gas/README.md

 cd portal-gas
 ```

-2. Open the solution in Visual Studio 2022.
+2. Open the solution in Visual Studio.

 3. Restore the dependencies:
 ```bash